-The Erosion and Sedimentation Control division includes plan review, permits, and site inspections for land disturbance of more than one acre.
+The Erosion and Sedimentation Control division includes plan review, permits, and site inspections for land disturbance of more than one acre, inlcuding those under a common plan of development.
 Land disturbing activity includes grading for construction, businesses, roadways, etc. For more information, check the Frequently Asked Questions or call/email Toni Norton.

 Frequently Asked Questions

 Stormwater Runoff is rainfall that flows over the ground surface.
 It is created when rain falls on roads, driveways, parking lots, rooftops, and other paved surfaces that do not allow water to soak into the ground.
 Stormwater runoff is the number one cause of stream impairment in urban areas.

 An erosion control permit is required when you are DISTURBING* more than one acre of soil.

 Any grading, landscaping, land clearing, or other activity that moves soils is considered ‘disturbing’.
 Tree removal is only land disturbing if stumps are removed.

 You may use the How much ground am I disturbing?tool to calculate the acreage being disturbed by your project, or you may contact the Erosion and Sedimentation Control Office at 828-465-8161 for assistance in calculating the acreage, and give you a brief step-by-step overview of the process.